If you’re creating art in a digital medium, having a digital drawing app is a must.

 But it really goes beyond being simply a drawing and painting app.
 It's also great for graphic design, UX, UI, print projects, and more.
 Using its type tool is a lot of fun because you can access advanced typographic settings for OpenType or OTF files that other iPad apps don't typically support.

 Because Affinity Designer for iPad is so robust in its capabilities, it does have a steeper learning curve than other apps on this list.
-However, if you're a user coming from a similar program like Adobe Illustrator, you'll probably find the UI easier to navigate.
+However, if you're a user coming from a similar program, like Adobe Illustrator, you'll probably find the UI easier to navigate.

-This isn't to say that Affinity Designer does everything.
+But this isn't to say that Affinity Designer does everything.
 It's a part of a creative suite for graphic design with two other Affinity apps, Affinity Photo and Affinity Designer, which are similar to Adobe Photoshop, Illustrator, and InDesign.

 For less than $20, you can access this professional design software without having to worry about a subscription.
+As an added bonus, educational professionals can use their Canva Education accounts to access Affinity apps for free!

 Coolest features

-• Vector brush tool.
+- Vector brush tool.
 Gives a unique texture quality to your vector brushes.

-• Vector and raster capabilities.
+- Vector and raster capabilities.
 You can use both modes of creation in the same piece.

-• Layer effects.
+- Layer effects.
 Go beyond blend modes to add effects like 3D, Bevel/Emboss, Glows, and more to your work.

 Main limitations

-• Learning curve.
+- Learning curve.
 With its robust capabilities and huge brush selection, learning Affinity Designer for iPad can be challenging for a beginner to digital art.

-• Slight lag when drawing.
+- Slight lag when drawing.
 Affinity Designer is a powerful app, but depending on your device specs and the effects in your piece, your stroke speed can sometimes slow down.

 Important details

-• App type: Pixel- and vector-based
+- App type: Pixel- and Vector-based

-• Pricing: $18.49/one-time purchase; 30-day free trial.
+- Pricing: $18.49/one-time purchase; 30-day free trial.

-• Compatibility: iOS, Mac, PC.
+- Compatibility: iOS, Mac, PC.

-• Links: Download app | View website.
+- Links: Download app | View website.

 Linea Sketch